Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_and_dbt/data_engineering_with_snowpark_python_and_dbt.md

 So what just happened you ran your dbt Python model?
 The single best thing to help you debug and understand what's happening is to look at your [Query History](https://docs.snowflake.com/en/user-guide/ui-snowsight-activity.html#query-history) in Snowflake.
 Please take a minute now to review what happened in your Snowflake account, by reviewing your recent query history.

 ### Overivew of dbt Executed Queries
 Here are the queries that dbt executed when you ran the `my_first_python_model` model.
-I've omited the content of the stored procedure in this section so that it's easier to see what's happening at a high level.
+I've omitted the content of the stored procedure in this section so that it's easier to see what's happening at a high level.
 In the next section we'll discuss what's happening inside the stored procedure.

 1. List schemas